 The publication must contain the description, the claims and any drawings as filed, including any late-filed missing parts of the description, or drawings filed according to Rule 56 (see A‑II, 5), provided that these were not subsequently withdrawn (see A‑II, 5.5), and specify, where possible, the person(s) designated as the inventor(s).
 If the claims were filed after the date of filing according to the procedures explained in A‑III, 15, this will be indicated when the application is published (Rule 68(4)).

 The publication also indicates as designated Contracting States all States party to the EPC on the date the application was filed, unless individual states have been withdrawn by the applicant before the termination of the technical preparations for publication.
 When a European application filed before 1 April 2009 is published, the States for which protection is actually sought may not yet be known, because the time limit under Rule 39(1) for paying the designation fees is still running.
 Those definitively designated – through actual payment of designation fees – are announced later in the Register of European Patents and the European Patent Bulletin (see Information from the EPO, OJ EPO 1997, 479).
 For European divisional applications, see A‑IV, 1.3.4.

-With the exception of documents which must be translated, originals of documents filed are used for publication purposes where these documents meet the physical requirements referred to in A‑VIII, 2, otherwise the amended or replacement documents meeting these requirements are used.
-Prohibited material may be omitted from the documents before publication, the place and number of words or drawings omitted being indicated (see A‑III, 8.1 and A-III, 8.2).
+With the exception of documents which have to be translated, originals of documents filed are used for publication purposes where these documents meet the physical requirements referred to in A‑VIII, 2; otherwise, the amended or replacement documents meeting these requirements are used.
+Prohibited matter may be omitted from the documents before publication, the place and number of words or drawings omitted being indicated (see A‑III, 8.1 and A‑III, 8.2).
 Documents incorporated in an electronic file are deemed to be originals (Rule 147(3)).